orbkit/orbkit/README.rst

     $ cd $HOME

-Get a copy of orbkit, either with git or using a tarball.
+Get a copy of orbkit, either with git or using a zip archive.
 It is strongly recommended to use git, since this version always contains the newest bug fixes and features.
 If git is not available on your system, the newest version can additionally be cloned from https://github.com/orbkit/orbkit.